sigma67/ytmusicapi/docs/source/setup/browser.rst

 .. container::

     - MacOS terminal application can only accept 1024 characters pasted to std input.
 To paste in terminal, a small utility called pbpaste must be used.
-    - In terminal just prefix the command used to run the script you created above with ``pbpaste | ``
+    - In terminal just prefix the command used to run the script you created above with :kbd:`pbpaste | `
     - This will pipe the contents of the clipboard into the script just as if you had pasted it from the edit menu.

 .. raw:: html